-We are happy to offer a brand-new curriculum and all the surprises it holds.
-Generally, the time period covered in this course is from 1750 - 1919.
-Yes!
-That is a huge span of time to cover, but don't panic.
-With the flexibility now offered, teachers are able to choose from a variety of topics such as: the French Revolution; American Revolution; the Red River Resistance; the impact of treaties on First Peoples; the impact of the Indian Act; slavery; immigration to North America; Canadian Confederation; National Policies; Responsible Government; the Opium Wars; the Fraser Canyon War; Crimean War; societal attitudes towards ethnic minorities in Canada and the racist policies that developed; physical regions in Canada; and the connection between resources and the economy in Canada.
+This course investigates the growth of democracy and the development of the modern world from 1750-1919.
+Teachers will choose from a variety of topics such as: the French Revolution; American Revolution; the Red River Resistance; the impact of treaties on First Peoples; the impact of the Indian Act; slavery; immigration to North America; Canadian Confederation; National Policies; Responsible Government; the Opium Wars; the Fraser Canyon War; Crimean War; societal attitudes towards ethnic minorities in Canada and the racist policies that developed; physical regions in Canada; and the connection between resources and the economy in Canada.

-SOCIAL STUDIES 10 (MSS--10)Recommended: Social Studies 9
+SOCIAL STUDIES 10 (MSS--10)

+Recommended: Social Studies 9

 Socials 10 looks at Canada and the world, beginning in the 20th century.
 Special emphasis is given to the economic, social, geographical, and ideological factors that created Canadian institutions, and that forged a sense of Canadian identity.
-Students will challenge the narrative of Canada and its identity as inclusive and multicultural by examining various historical injustices in Canada and the world which led to the establishment of processes to address those injustices - truth reconciliation commissions, repealing/revising historically unjust, or inherently prejudiced laws, for example.
+Students will challenge the narrative of Canada and its identity as inclusive and multicultural by examining various historical injustices in Canada and the world which led to the establishment of processes to address those injustices - truth and reconciliation commissions, repealing/revising historically unjust, or inherently prejudiced laws, for example.
 Sustainability and economic growth are components of this course, as is examining the interaction between humans and their environment, nationally and internationally.